 I was very intimidated by how strong everyone looked and how fast they could push.
 I went home and started to work out regularly, I noticed I was getting stronger and feeling better about myself when I work out.
 I was hooked!
 After about 6 months I decided to go out and try playing rugby at a practice the local team was having.
 It was obvious that I needed to be even stronger but I was ready to start trying… Being part of the rugby team and a sports community was a big welcomed change in my life.
 Before rugby all my friends and family treated me like a baby and were too overprotective but the rugby community was not like that, if you weren’t trying hard enough or were complaining about how hard things are the rugby crew told you to quit your bitching and man up (regardless if you’re a man or woman lol).

 From that point on I worked as hard as I could to become stronger and started to be able to do more and more for myself.
 I eventually became fully independent.
 The road has been long and hard to get to where I am now, but having freedom and Independence in life is vital for my happiness.

 That’s why I started Live to Roll so I can bring my message to other people with disabilities and help motivate others to work towards Independence.

-Live To Roll is dedicated to helping Quadriplegics have a more independent lives.
+Live To Roll is here to Educate, Motivate and Empower.
+I'm dedicated to helping Quadriplegics and anyone with a disability to live happier and more independent lives.
 I'm a C5 C6 quadriplegic and I have worked very hard to get to where I am today.
-It’s Important for me to be a positive role model, mentor for others with disabilities and provide motivational content for people of any ability.
-I’ll be showing you some techniques and tools that I've learned over the last 11 years living as a C5 C6 quadriplegic.
+It’s Important for me to be a positive role model and mentor for others with disabilities as well as provide motivational content for people of any ability.
+I’ll be showing you some tools and techniques that I've learned over the last 16 years living as a C5 C6 quadriplegic.
 You’ll also see my recreational and sporting videos!
 I hope my videos and vlogs help with improving quadriplegics daily lives and general attitude towards life!